 - Lay bet: £100 x 1.98 = +£100 return

 This scalp example generates a return of £2 if Spurs win, and £0 if they don’t.
-Just remember that commission will be applied to the trade at the end, on the total profit:
+Remember that commission will be applied to the trade at the end, on the total profit.
+In this scenario, the small price difference enables a risk free trade.

-Software can also be used to “green up”, and spread that £2 evenly across the three selections in the market.
-Check out the Best Betfair Software.
+Trading software can be used to “green up”, and spread that £2 evenly across the three outcomes of the match, thereby “locking” a profit.
+This would produce a guaranteed profit, as shown from the hedge bet calculator below:

 When Do Scalpers Enter The Betting Market?